Misinformation on the virus is proving highly contagious

 He said the fear is that “people are putting themselves in harm’s way because they don’t believe the virus is something they have to deal with.”

-Rather than fade away in the face of new evidence, the claims have flourished, fed by mixed messages from officials, transmitted by social media, amplified by leaders like Trump and able to mutate when confronted with contradictory facts.
+Rather than fade away in the face of new evidence, the claims have flourished, fed by mixed messages from officials, transmitted by social media, amplified by leaders like Trump and mutating when confronted with contradictory facts.

 “You don’t need masks.
 There is a cure,” Dr. Stella Immanuel promised in a video that promoted hydroxychloroquine.
 “You don’t need people to be locked down.”